 The programme will be led by Greta Westwood from the Florence Nightingale Foundation.
 At times, the project team will draw on senior colleagues to support successful outcomes of the programme.
 The programme includes:

 All applicants should be:

-b) Regular SNCOs or OF1-3s working at Band 6 or above in a clinical environment.
+c.
+Regular Army SNCOs or OF1-3s working in a clinical environment or clinical staff appointment.

 All applicants should have: